sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Bluetooth ❌ (I'll trying to fix it; If bluetoothd causes crash, delete to NVRAM --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> [ADD] bluetoothExternalDongleFailed and bluetoothInternalControllerInfo values).

 **⚠️IMPORTANT NOTE⚠️**:
-Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [System README.md] for more info.
+Use OCLP 0.6.x for fix the iGPU; this works moving and patching the [Library Files] to System , read [Library README.md] for more info.